pritunl/pritunl-client-electron/README.md

 ## Install From Source (macOS)

-Requires homebrew with git, go and node
+If the Pritunl package is currently installed run the uninstall command below.
+Requires homebrew with git, go and node.

 ```bash
 brew install git go node